SALVAGE VANGUARD THEATER PRESENTS

 Church of the Friendly Ghost is a 100% volunteer-run arts organization supporting creative expression and counter-culture community.

-The group originally formed at an old church on the east side in 2003 and over the years has included rotating casts of volunteers, artists, local audience and long distance pen-pals.
+The collective originally formed at an old church in east Austin in 2003 and over the years has included rotating casts of volunteers, artists, local audience and long distance pen-pals.
 The organization has presented over one thousand events to date including concerts, art exhibitions, workshops, film screenings and other adventurous excursions.
-In 2007 CotFG became a sponsored project of SVT and holds monthly events at the theater.
-2013 will be the 10th anniversary of Church of the Friendly Ghost!
+COTFG's flagship event, New Media Art and Sound Summit occurs on June 12 - 14 this year.

 Gnap!
 Theater Projects